Donald Duck pocket books: Framework stories

 The blueprint for all the European pocket books was the Italian series I Classici, which reprinted and collected comics from the weekly and much thinner Topolino.

 A special feature of these early issues of pocket books were the so-called framework stories.
 In these early days, the stories used to be connected with each other by a framework story, forming a general story line throughout the entire book.
-For every of those early issues, the publishers mostly chose unrelated stories from a large pool, and it was only after those stories had been chosen that a fitting framework would be written, then drawn in a sub-standard quality style by artist Giuseppe Perego.
+For every one of those early issues, the publishers mostly chose unrelated stories from a large pool, and it was only after those stories had been chosen that a fitting framework would be written, then drawn in a sub-standard quality style by the artist Giuseppe Perego.
 As the feature gradually fell out of use, Perego was partly replaced by Giancarlo Gatti, an artist whose quality is more on par with that of the usual production level and who like Perego often publishes full-length main stories instead of only doing "filler" frameworks in between these.

 The framework feature was gradually dropped during the 1980s (roughly between the issues #80-#100), as nowadays each story is usually completely independent from the other stories in the same issue.
 In this era, the German/Scandinavian series became independent from the Italian role model.
 While I Classici continues to be released to this day, there is no connection between its story selection and the Egmont-selected pocketbooks anymore.